Nest cam captures Amazon driver delivering package then taking it away

 But when he posted the video on social media, Amazon upped that offer to $100.

-"We're working with the delivery service partner to investigate the matter and have been in touch with the customer to make it right," an Amazon spokesperson said Monday evening.
+"We're working with the delivery service partner to investigate the matter and have been in touch with the customer to make it right," an Amazon spokesperson told the local ABC affiliate on Monday evening.

 Nest cam captures Amazon driver delivering package then taking it away